Sanrax/flashcart-guides/docs/tutorials/icon-change.md

     === "Ace3DS+ & R4iLS"

         1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your flashcart's SD card.

-        1. Create a `cart-backups` folder on your SD root if one does not exist already.

-        1. Place your unmodified `Ace3DSPlus-backup.bin` file in `cart-backups` on your SD.
+        1. Place the original DS banner backup in `cart-backups/banners` on your SD.

         1. Boot into your flashcart menu, and launch Cart-Flasher.

         1. Accept the warning by pressing `A`.

-        1. Select `Ace3DS+` in the cart list, then select `Write flash`.
+        1. Select `Ace3DS+` in the cart list, then select `Write DS banner`.

-        1. Select the `Ace3DSPlus-backup.bin` file to write, then input the key combo to proceed.
+        1. Select the original banner backup, then input the key combo to proceed.

-        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.
+        1. Wait until the progress bar finishes, then press `A` to return to the cart list.

-        1. Your cart should now be reverted to the factory flashrom!
+        1. Your cart should now display its original banner again!

     === "DEMON-HW"

         1. Download the latest release of [Cart-Flasher](https://github.com/tasken/Cart-Flasher/releases/latest/download/cart_flasher.nds) and place it on your flashcart's SD card.

-        1. Create a `cart-backups` folder on your SD root if one does not exist already.

-        1. Place your unmodified `r4isdhc-backup.bin` file in `cart-backups` on your SD.
+        1. Place the original DS banner backup in `cart-backups/banners` on your SD.

         1. Boot into your flashcart menu, and launch Cart-Flasher.

         1. Accept the warning by pressing `A`.

-        1. Select `R4iSDHC` in the cart list, then select `Write flash`.
+        1. Select `R4iSDHC` in the cart list, then select `Write DS banner`.

-        1. Select the `r4isdhc-backup.bin` file to write, then input the key combo to proceed.
+        1. Select the original banner backup, then input the key combo to proceed.

-        1. Wait until the progress bar finishes, then press `A` to exit and reboot your console.
+        1. Wait until the progress bar finishes, then press `A` to return to the cart list.

-        1. Your cart should now be reverted to the factory flashrom!
+        1. Your cart should now display its original banner again!

     === "DSpico"